dieterwhitt/FizzBuzz_Copyable_2/README.md

 uname -a
 ```

-Confirm that your device is using ARM64 on a XNU kernel (darwin).
+Confirm that your device is using ARM64 on the XNU kernel (Darwin).

 ## Compliation